syedsohan/Template/CONTRIBUTING.md

 ***:trophy: After this, project leaders and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.***

-## ✨ Style Guides For Git Commit Messages :memo:
+## ✨ Style Guides For Git Commit Messages 📝

-#### Here's a list of some good to have points, that can add more value to your contribution logs.
+### Here's a list of some good to have points, that can add more value to your contribution logs

 - Use the present tense (example: "Add feature" and not "Added feature").
 - Use the imperative mood (example: "Move item to...", instead of "Moves item to...").